Overview

 Group Suggestions

-Group Suggestions automatically suggests groupings for a funnel query by proactively analyzing which groupings are most predictive of overall conversion rate.
-This automates the “guess and check” work of trying different groupings when drilling into the reasons for drop-off in a funnel.
+Group suggestions automatically suggests groupings for a funnel chart by proactively analyzing which groupings are most predictive of overall conversion rate.
+This automates the “guess and check” work of trying different groupings when drilling into the reasons for dropoff in a funnel.

-Depending on the nature of your query, the current properties that may be suggested are:
+Depending on how your chart is set up, the current properties that may be suggested are:

 - Country